 While Mahasati meditation has its roots in Buddhism, it is not necessary to accept any type of religious doctrine in order to practice.
 There are also no rituals associated with this teaching, making it easy to practice conjointly with any other form of religious practice.
-More information on this form of insight meditation can be found at www.MahasatiMeditation.org.
+More information about this form of insight meditation can be found on our parent site, Mahasati Insight Meditation Association.